solaimanhridoy/computer-networking/README.md

 ------

+## Protocol

+A defined set of standards that computers must follow in order to communicate properly.

+## Computer Networking

+The name we've given to the full scope of how computers communicate with each other.

 ## The OSI Model

 The Open Systems Interconnection Model (**OSI**) is a conceptual framework used to describe the functions of a networking **system**.
 The [International Standards Organization (ISO)](https://www.webopedia.com/TERM/I/ISO.html) developed the Open Systems Interconnection (OSI) model.
 It divides network communication into seven layers.
 In this model,  layers 1-4 are considered the lower layers, and mostly concern  themselves with moving data around.
 Layers 5-7, called the the upper  layers, contain application-level data.
 Each layer takes care of a very specific job, and then passes the data onto the next layer.